-- Schedule changes that constitute an amendment to the contract indicate the cost of amendment as "0.00," "n/a," or "not applicable" because no additional cost was involved. - "Change of cost and schedule of the work" has an associated cost.
+- Schedule changes that constitute amendments to a contract indicate the cost of amendment as "0.00," "n/a," or "not applicable" because no additional cost was involved. - "Change of cost and schedule of the work" has an associated cost.
 Cost changes result from any number of reasons, and there is no specificity for this data element in the Oracle Financial System.
 Further details related to the basis of the cost change require review of the individual contract.